Well, before you decide on the winner of this Paleo vs. Whole 30 battle, you must first understand the basic concepts of both diet plans.

 Are there any major variations within the rules and guidelines?

-Moreover, after the completion of the 30 days, you have the option to reintroduce the diet in your routine.
+Moreover, after the completion of the 30 days, you have the option to reintroduce the diet to your routine.

 Paleo vs. Whole30 – which diet is more beneficial for your health?